yawitzd/dsp/05a-python.md

           v.append(s)
   return v

 Sets are unordered collections of unique elemetns.
 We can also run set comprehensions to collect sets of values from sequences.
-Sets are enclosed in curly braces: {}
+Sets are enclosed in curly braces: {} and we can operate on them using these functions: https://docs.python.org/2/library/sets.html .
+For example, this takes two sets (girls and boys), then exports their union, 'supergroup' girls = {'Michelle', 'Kelly', 'Beyonce'}
+boys = {'Justin', 'Lance', 'Joey'}

+Dictionary comprehensions export dictionaries of chosen elements from a sequence.

 ---